EricWebsmith/ml_framework_poc/readme.md

 From this UI, we can generate a config.json file which is consumed by the backend.

+You can click the buttons in the left to add workflow nodes to the workflow section in the middle.

+You can right click the workflow nodes to move up, move down or delete the workflow node.

+In the property section, the properties of the nodes are set.

+The UI is release [here](https://github.com/EricWebsmith/ml_framework_poc/releases/tag/1).

 # Backend

 The backend will use this config.json to build a model.